bustle/mobiledoc-kit/README.md

   technologies.
 * Content-Kit is designed for *rich* content.
 We call these sections of an article "cards", and implementing a new one doesn't require an understanding of Content-Kit internals.
-Adding a new card take an afternoon, not several days.
+Adding a new card takes an afternoon, not several days.
 * Posts are serialized to a JSON payload called **Mobiledoc** instead of to HTML.
 Mobiledoc can be rendered for the web, mobile web, or in theory on any